legolasdimir/Habitica-GoogleTasksSync/README.md

-# Google Tasks -> Habitica One-way Sync

-As of 1 July 2023, this project is no longer being maintained.

-I don't really use Habitica anymore, sorry.
+# Notice
+The Original maintainer stopped maintaining this because they no longer use habitica.
+I forked it to use for myself and possibly look at implementing the remaining features listed below.
+I am very new to programming so please be patient with me.

 ## Original readme follows